 If you have no previous domestic violence convictions, a first-time incident of a criminal threat against another in a domestic violence situation will result in a Class A misdemeanor charge.
 In second and subsequent incidents, the charge is elevated to a third degree felony.
 Conviction of a Class A misdemeanor carries is punishable by up to a year in jail and/or a fine of up to $4,000.
 A third degree felony charge is punishable by two to 10 years in prison and a fine of up to $10,000.
 You may also be required to pay restitution to the victim, be subject to a protective order which prohibits you from any contact with the victim, and attend and complete a domestic violence offender program.
 You will also have a permanent criminal record upon a conviction.

 Many charges of domestic violence crimes are based on fraudulent, exaggerated, and false accusations.
 Our firm will explore all legal options to help you fight such a charge and the harsh consequences that can follow.

-Contact Hamilton Grant PC to learn how we can help you today.
+Contact Deandra Grant Law to learn how we can help you today.
 Our criminal threat defense attorneys in Dallas offer comprehensive consultations.

 Deandra Grant Law is a team of highly qualified attorneys backed by decades of experience.
 Get to know us.Click Here

 In the News